 Archways is a five day wilderness excursion into the Red River Gorge prior to new student orientation in the fall.
 Archways is designed to prepare new students mentally, spiritually, and emotionally for entrance into the Asbury community.
 The trip provides the opportunity to experience outdoor adventure activities such as teambuilding initiatives, backpacking, camping, climbing, and rappelling, and is sequenced to accommodate varying abilities and levels of experience.

-Our informative and engaging orientation programs are designed to meet the unique needs of new first-time students, transfer students, and intercultural students.
+Our informative and engaging Welcome Week programs are designed to meet the unique needs of new first-time students, transfer students, and intercultural students.
 We want to help you make a successful transition into the academic, spiritual, cultural, and social climate of Asbury University.
-For additional information on each orientation program, including who should attend and schedule details, click on the appropriate link below.
+For additional information on each program, including who should attend and schedule details, click on the appropriate link below.

-The Office of Alumni Relations & Parent Program sponsors an informative orientation for parents of new first-time students and transfers with less than 30 credit hours.
-Parents will check in Tuesday morning, August 12, on the upper level of the Kinlaw Library, and Parent Orientation will conclude by 5 p.m. on Wednesday, August 13.
-Check out the complete schedule for additional program details.
-Information on lodging for parents is also available.
-For additional information about Parent Orientation, call 859-858-3511, Heather Tyner.
+An orientation for parents of new first-time students and transfers with less than 30 credit hours is also offered.
+Parents will check in with their students on Tuesday morning, August 11, at the Kinlaw Library, and Parent Orientation will conclude by 5 p.m. on Wednesday, August 12.